Adigrat: Sports

-The city is represented in the Ethiopian premier league by Welwalo Adigrat University FC.
+The city is represented in the Ethiopian categories Premier league by Welwalo Adigrat University FC.

 Transportation

 Adigrat is located along Ethiopian Highway 2, which connects the city with Addis Abeba and Mekelle.
 In Adigrat, Ethiopian Highway 2, turns off the main highway to the west in the direction of Adwa.
 To the north of Adigrat, Ethiopian Highway 20 connects the city to Kokobay and to Asmara in Eritrea.

 Education

 The education system in Adigrat engages thousands of students in public and private schools.
 The first high school in Adigrat is Agazi Comprehensive High School which was established in the 1950s.
 As of 2013 there were 13 public schools and 7 private schools.

 Adigrat is home to the Adigrat University which serves over 14,000 students.
 The technical school in Adigrat include TVET and Polytechnic College.
 There are two private colleges, namely, Ethio-lmage and New Millennium College.

 The city has a public library.